Francesco Alfieri: The Art of Excellent Swordplay

-One of the disciples described in this way the treatise of his great teacher:
+One of the disciples described the treatise of his great teacher:

-The treatise "The Art of Excellent Sword Hold" reflects Francesco Alfieri's thought and opinion on fencing, the author described the complete basic set of ways and methods, the advantages that a person can gain in combat and in everyday life from studying the Art of Arms.
-Alfieri, one of not many authors, described how the art of fencing can be made useful and how to become the best master in this matter.
-This treatise has come down to our days and conveyed all of its wisdom and practice of using weapons.
-The treatise is written - in the language of the heart, as the followers of Alfieri say, in which the causes and principles of fencing grow, respectively, in the application of which fear and insecurity in combat disappear.
+The treatise "The Art of Excellent Sword Hold" reflects Francesco Alfieri's thoughts and opinions on fencing.The author described the complete basic set of ways and methods, and the advantages that a person can gain in combat and in everyday life from studying the Art of Arms.
+Alfieri was one of the few authors to describe how the art of fencing can be made useful and how to become a master.
+The treatise is written in the language of the heart, as the followers of Alfieri say, in which the causes and principles of fencing grow, as fear and insecurity in combat disappear.

-Alfieri is considered an unsurpassed master of fencing, at that time he gathered all his practice and experience in science and tried to convey this all in his work, brought his new Mixed Martial position.
+Alfieri is considered an unsurpassed master of fencing.
+His practice and experience in science led to the development of his new Mixed Martial position.

-The mixed combat position is a proportional position and is suitable for moving into the Counterblow position against the First, Second, Third, Fourth combat positions.
-Also, here you can use a high position form, for example, to reject a blow in the Third position - outward or in the inner part, then you need to take the fourth battle position.
-Thus, the enemy will not be able to free himself, which is very important for striking.
-In this situation, it is harmful to perform direct movements, they can be fatal.
-If you do not want to be stabbed, you can find your way, how to change the shape, and then continue fencing.
-In this case, it is better to do everything in order to maintain a favourable position without any restrictions, also find other convenient moments, strike with the attack in any closer open part of the opponent's body.
+The mixed combat position is a proportional position suitable for moving into the Counterblow position against the First, Second, Third, and Fourth combat positions.
+Also, here fencers can use a high position form, for example, to reject a blow in the Third position - outward or in the inner part.
+The fencer then needs to take the fourth battle position.
+The enemy will not be able to free himself, which is very important for striking.
+In this situation, it is harmful to perform direct movements, as they can be fatal.
+If the fencer doesn't want to be stabbed, they can find a way to change the shape, and then continue fencing.
+In this case, it is better to do everything in order to maintain a favorable position without any restrictions.
+When it is convenient, the fencer can attack a closer open part of the opponent's body.

-This Mixed martial position allowed Alfieri to end all fights with a victory, so he preferred to use it more often than most others, used for protection and for striking the opponent.
-In addition, the author examined the main types of weapons that were most used at that time, considered separately the features of their use, principles and true purpose, their observations and conclusions from practice.
-The weapons in question are: a sword, a dagger, a dropon, a kapa, a targa, a broker, namely in a treatise such topics as:
+This Mixed martial position allowed Alfieri to end all fights with a victory, so he preferred to use it more often than most others, and for protection and for striking the opponent.
+In addition, the author examined the main types of weapons that were most used at that time, and considered separately the features of their use, principles and true purpose, along with his observations and conclusions from practice.
+The weapons in question are a sword, a dagger, a dropon, a kapa, a targa, a broker, namely in a treatise such topics as: